A graph coloring approach to family-based haplotype reconstruction: Edge Constrained Vertex Coloring Problems

 We make the following proposition explicit, as this observation is useful in the context of ECVC's applications to genomics, in particular to those described in Sections and ~\ref{sec:rf} and ~\ref{sec:ge}.

-\begin{proposition} If $G$ contains an odd cycle $H$ such that the restricted ECVC problem $L|_H$ is a constant function with $L(e)$ consisting of two distinct colors, then the EVCV problem on $G$ has no solution. \end{proposition} \begin{proof} By (3) in Lemma~\ref{lem:easy}, it follows that since $H$ is not bipartite, then the ECVC problem on $H$ with constraints $L|_H$ has no solution.
-It follows that ECVC problem on $G$ with constraints $L$ has no solution. \end{proof}
+\begin{proposition} If $G$ contains an odd cycle $H$ such that the restricted edge constraint list $L|_H$ is a constant function with $L|_H(e)$ consisting of two distinct colors, then the ECVC problem on $G$ has no solution. \end{proposition} \begin{proof} By (3) in Lemma~\ref{lem:easy}, since $H$ is not bipartite, the ECVC problem on $H$ with constraint list $L|_H$ has no solution.
+It follows that ECVC problem on $G$ with constraint list $L$ has no solution. \end{proof}

 \begin{example} Figure~\ref{fig-nosol} shows that the converse of (1) in Lemma~\ref{lem:easy} is not true.
 Figure~\ref{fig:caterpillar} illustrates (2) in Lemma~\ref{lem:easy} and Figure~\ref{fig:tee} illustrates (3) in Lemma~\ref{lem:easy}.